exercism/julia/exercises/concept/stage-heralding/.docs/instructions.md

 - If no time for the Q&A session is given, the speaker opted against answering questions.
 - If the speaker does not specify pronouns, use the speaker's first name instead.

-## 1. Write a regex that captures the information you need to generate the cards
+## 1. Capture the information needed to generate the cards using regex

 It's easiest to use a regex builder tool like [regex101](https://regex101.com/) or [RegExr](https://regexr.com/) to do this.